ben-trainer/AD-Simulation/README.md

 <img width="383" alt="enable acc" src="https://i.imgur.com/j1WqIb8.png">

-- Communicate the temporary password to Sarah through a secure channel and instruct her to change it immediately upon login.
+- Communicate the temporary password to Thomas through a secure channel and instruct his to change it immediately upon login.
 - Provide guidance on how to change the password using the company's self-service password reset tool if available.
 - Document the date and time of account creation for auditing purposes.